 When thinking about the definition of marketing, we know that it is being there for your customer when a need or want is recognised.
-Small business online marketing using Google AdWords is no different in this regard.
+Using Google AdWords for small business online marketing is no different in this regard.
 For example, if I have a flower shop; I sell red roses and delivery around Sydney.
 If I have a website and advertise this on Google, and bid on the relevant search terms to what I offer, I can appear at the right time when a potential customer is looking for red roses.

 There are many characteristics AdWords has; that gives the power back to the advertiser - like no other advertising platform.
 Here are the main 6 traits for those advertising on Google: